ucsb-cs16/ucsb-cs16.github.io/_resources/sample_exams.md

 <div id="pre_f14" data-role="collapsible" data-collapsed="true" markdown="1">
 <h2>Exams from prior to Fall 2014 (C language, not C++)</h2>

-CAUTION!
-These exams were based on an offering of CS16 that was very different from the one you may be taking now!
+<b>CAUTION!</b>   These exams were based on an offering of CS16 that was very different from the one you may be taking now!

 * It was taught using C rather than C++
 * The pace was slower